What Is Cognitive Behavioral Therapy?

 - Treating a mental condition when medication is not a good choice

-- Learning new techniques for dealing with stress
+- Learning new techniques for managing stress

 - Identifying ways to manage emotions

-- Resolving relationship issues
+- Resolving relationship problems

 - Learning better ways to communicate with others